jengleberg/js-objects/readme.md

   - `eatSomething(thing)`: tells the user that `name` ate `thing`
   - `introduce`: produces a string introducing the current monkey, including its name, species, and its favorite foods

 - Create 3 monkeys total.
 Make sure all 3 monkeys have all properties set.
-All monkeys should eat multiple foods.

-- Exercise your monkeys by retrieving their properties and using their methods.
+- Exercise your monkeys by retrieving their properties and using their methods in the Dev Tools console.
 Practice using both syntaxes for retrieving properties (dot notation and brackets).

-[CFU]: # (A new requirement has just come.
+[If Time]: # (A new requirement has just come.
 We need to start keeping track of color.
 Add a color property to each monkey.)

 <!--12:28 2 minutes -->